CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

     {{%notice note%}}

 An Ubuntu 18.04LTS box with additional CPU and memory resources for installing NetQ is included in the out-of-band management network of the base Cumulus Networks reference topology.
-NetQ is *not* a required element for any of the golden standard demos to function.
-NetQ is used in the topology to power CI/CD testing and to preview and test the NetQ functionality.
+NetQ is *not* a required element for any of the golden standard demos to function but is used in the topology to power CI/CD testing, and to preview and test the NetQ functionality.
 If you do not intent to use NetQ, Cumulus Networks recommends that you do not start it in simulation to save an additional 8GB of memory.

 {{%/notice%}}